Select Projects

 Role: Lead Faculty; in collaboration with colleagues Andy Cole and Tom Yahner and a cross-college group of students from landscape architecture, ecology, and forest management.

-Our MG2V – Musser Gap to Valleylands report was accepted by the President and served as the foundation for public input and follow-up work by Andropogon Associates.
+Our MG2V – Musser Gap to Valleylands report was accepted by the Penn State President and served as the foundation for public input and follow-up work by Andropogon Associates.
 Land conservation, ecological restoration and access projects are ongoing.

 Hewlett-Packard